isomerpages/imsilver/_learn-digital-skills/1B-silver-infocomm-junctions.md

 ---
 ![SIJ](/images/learn-digital-skills/sij/sij-01.jpeg)

-Silver Infocomm Junction are learning hubs that are located island-wide.
+Silver Infocomm Junctions (SIJs) are learning hubs that are located island-wide.
 It is targeted at seniors who are new to technology, and are keen to learn basic digital skills.
-Participants will learn how to use their smartphones and computers to send an email; make a video call; read the news or search for information online.
+Participants will learn how to use their smartphones and computers to send an email; make a video call; read the news or search for information online.<br>

-Click [here](/silver-infocomm-fiesta-2019/) to check out our list of classes at the Silver Infocomm Fiesta.

-List of Silver Infocomm Junctions (SIJs)
+Please contact respective SIJs to sign up for IT courses.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}